digitalocean/k8s-adoption-journey/docs/04-production/setup-ingress-production.md

     Apply via kubectl:

     ```shell
-    kubectl apply -f docs/03-staging/assets/manifests/cert-manager-wildcard-issuer.yaml
+    kubectl apply -f docs/04-production/assets/manifests/cert-manager-wildcard-issuer.yaml
     ```

     !!! info
-    Running `kubectl get issuer letsencrypt-nginx-wcard -n microservices-demo-staging` should result in the `True` value being displayed under the `READY` column.
+    Running `kubectl get issuer letsencrypt-nginx-wcard -n microservices-demo-prod` should result in the `True` value being displayed under the `READY` column.

     !!! note
-        If the `Issuer` object displays a `Not Ready` state you can describe the object to get additional information using: `kubectl describe issuer letsencrypt-nginx-wcard -n microservices-demo-staging` to get more information.
+        If the `Issuer` object displays a `Not Ready` state you can describe the object to get additional information using: `kubectl describe issuer letsencrypt-nginx-wcard -n microservices-demo-prod` to get more information.

 9. Create the `wildcard certificates` resource using `kubectl` and the provided manifest file (make sure to replace the <> placeholders first):